vzool/docs/what-is-directus.md

 **"Unopinionated"** means that Directus tries its hardest not impose any self-proclaimed "best practices".
 You decide how your data is managed and accessed.

 **"Isolated"** means that the Directus stores all its "system" data separate from yours.
 You could even _delete_ Directus and your project would still work if it pulls directly from the database.

-## API vs App

-The **Directus API** (Application Programming Interface) is how _projects_ communicate with the database.
-It's the "engine" of the Directus suite, and is layered on-top of your database.

-The **Directus App** (Application) is how _humans_ interact with the API.
-It wraps the API with a friendly user interface so that people can manage content in their web browser.

 ## Multitenancy